Find out if you qualify for advance payments

 For more details, see the IRS’s Advance Child Tax Credit Payments in 2021 page and the FAQs for Topic F: Updating Your Child Tax Credit Information During 2021.

 *Important note: The IRS’s Child Tax Credit Update Portal (CTC Up) will allow the above changes but in a phased-in timeline.
-In June 2021, it will only allow changes related to unenrollment (opt-out).
-In July 2021, it will allow updates to banking information, but those changes will only affect the August payment (and subsequent payments), not the first payment issued July 15.
-Future tool enhancements, expected to be available later in the year, will allow all remaining changes mentioned above, to be completed at that time.
+In June 2021, it began allowing changes related to unenrollment (opt-out).
+In July 2021, it began allowing updates to banking information for August and subsequent payments.
+In August 2021, it began allowing updates to mailing addresses.
+Future tool enhancements, expected to be available later in the year, will allow all remaining changes mentioned above to be completed at that time.
 For more details about using this tool, read the information located on the tool page or see the 2021 Child Tax Credit and Advance Child Tax Credit Payments Frequently Asked Questions page.

 Claiming the Credit